iceyebee/ptt_interview/README.md

 Normally, to run it: `$ scrapy crawl ptt `

 However, we added date range arguments.
+Simply typing the above commend will not completely fill the program variables.
 So please use the following: (i.e. for 2/24-2/25)

 `$ scrapy crawl ptt -a start_month=2 -a start_day=24 -a end_month=2 -a end_day=25`